From enchanting state parks to historic small towns, these day trips from Dallas are all fantastic ways to spend a day away from the big city streets.

 13. Eisenhower State Park (Oklahoma/Texas border)

-Located in Texas, but on the water border between Oklahoma and Texas, Eisenhower State Park is a fantastic day trip in Texas for hiking.
+Located in Texas, but on the water border between Oklahoma and Texas, Eisenhower State Park is a fantastic day trip in Texas for hiking (check out this helpful full guide to Eisenhower State Park!)

 The park is well-maintained and there’s a great trail around the lake for walking or biking (over 6 miles!).